lizsal/lizsal.github.io/_posts/2020-12-19-Getting-to-Kona.md

 1. **When you get to the gate for your Hawaii-bound flight, check in with the gate attendants** who will scan your QR code, review everyone’s test results, and then provide you with wristbands to clear you through arrival checks.
 Get on the plane now and have a great flight!
 1. **Arrive in Hawaii!** Show your wristband to the arrival crew and you are cleared to go.
 I've heard that there is random testing happening at the airport, but I did not experience this or witness it.

-One final thought - you were tested three days ago.
-Keep in mind that you still may have been exposed since then, so please act responsibly!
+One final thought - you were tested three days ago. ***Keep in mind that you still may have been exposed since then, so please act responsibly!
 Wear your mask, wash your hands, and avoid going out, especially where you'll be in close proximity with others.
 Consider being tested again after you've arrived.
-A surge on COVID cases could be devastating for a remote island with limited healthcare options.
+A surge on COVID cases could be devastating for a remote island with limited healthcare options.***.

 Aloha!  -Liz